Pros and Cons Of Taking Loan Against Shares

 Pros of loan against shares

-• Quick liquidity: Borrowers can access funds without selling their shares, providing cash flow.
+1. Quick liquidity: You can access funds quickly without selling your shares, ensuring cash flow whenever needed.

-• Retain ownership: You continue to own your shares and benefit from dividends or capital appreciation during the loan tenure.
+2. Retain ownership: You remain the owner of your shares and continue to enjoy dividends and capital appreciation throughout the loan period.

-• Lower interest rates: Since it is a secured loan, the interest rates are typically lower compared to unsecured loans.
+3. Lower interest rates: Since this is a secured loan, interest rates are typically lower than unsecured options like personal loans.

-• Flexible loan amount: The loan amount is based on the market value of the pledged shares
+4. Flexible loan amount: The amount you can borrow depends on the market value of the pledged shares, giving you flexibility in managing your finances.

 Cons of loan against shares